-Preventing crime, and supporting safe, confident, resilient communities, is a key aspiration that we share with South Wales Police.
+Preventing crime, and supporting safe, confident, resilient communities, is a key aspiration that we share with the South Wales Police and Crime Commissioner.
+Shared areas of work might include scams and cyber crime, night time economy and licensing, victim support and safeguarding, general intelligence sharing and substance misuse with underage sales, including knife crime.
 This is putting further strain on already stretched resources as the potential number of victims to scams and doorstep crime increases and expectations of successful interventions rise.